rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 [Database: Worksheet](#database-worksheet) Preferences tab.
 Multiple directories may be specified, separated by a semicolon (`;`) on Windows.

+Actually, the complete search path is dynamic, and subject to subtle rules.

-Actually, the _complete_ search path is built by concatenating several directories:
+*  For new, unsaved SQL worksheets, the search path is built by concatenating several directories:

-1. The "current" directory, as specified by the `CD` command (if used)
+     1. The current working directory, as specified by the `CD` command (if used)
-2. The `%TEMP%` directory (on Windows) which acts as the _default_ directory
+     2. The `java.io.tmpdir` directory, which serves as the _initial_ current directory (\*)
-3. Directories specified in Preferences
+     3. Directories from the search path specified in Preferences
      4. Directories from `%SQLPATH%`, if that environment variable is set.

+*  Once the SQL worksheet is saved to disk, the `java.io.tmpdir` directory in position (ii) above is replaced by the directory of the `.sql` file.

+The behaviour of SQLcl is similar, but simpler: there is no "search path from Preferences" (iii) to begin with, and the initial current directory (ii) is simply the OS working directory.
+(Of course, SQLcl does not have worksheets.)

-SQLcl behaves similarly; both also mysteriously add a `.` entry to the search path, though not at the exact same position, and it doesn't seem to matter in searches.
+Both SQL Developer and SQLcl mysteriously add a `.` entry to the search path, though not at the same position; that entry doesn't seem to matter in searches.

 Use `show sqlpath` to display the current search path.

+(\*) Unfortunately the _script-generating-script_ pattern (`SPOOL temp.sql`, `CALL temp.sql`)
+appears not to work when the current directory is the same as `java.io.tmpdir`, because in that particular case the spool file is created in another directory (SQL Dev: `%APPDATA%\SQL Developer`,
+SQLcl: `%USERPROFILE%\.sqldeveloper`), so the `CALL` command cannot find it! :worried:
+The solution is simple: just `CD` to another directory.
+This is the main reason for adding a `CD` command to SQL Developer's connection [startup script](login-scripts#the-sqldev-loginsql-file).

 ### Using the JDBC OCI/Thick driver